 "Act in Time" Campaign

-The American Heart Association and the National Heart, Lung, and Blood Institute have joined forces to launch a new campaign called "Act in Time."
+The American Heart Association and the National Heart, Lung, and Blood Institute have joined forces for a campaign called "Act in Time."
 Its purpose is to increase public awareness of heart attack and the importance of calling 9-1-1 immediately at the onset of heart attack symptoms.
-To learn more about "Act in Time," visit the campaign's website.
+To learn more about "Act in Time," visit the NHLBI website.